nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 > A production-ready task management application with comprehensive linting, testing, and security configurations.

 A full-stack task management application with a React frontend and Python FastAPI backend, orchestrated with Docker Compose for local development.
-Create, view, update, and delete tasks with persistent storage.
+Create, view, update, and delete tasks with persistent MySQL storage.

 ## 🎯 Overview

 This project is a complete CRUD application for managing tasks with:
-- **Frontend**: React 18 + Vite with responsive UI
+- **Frontend**: React 18 + Vite with responsive UI and custom hooks
-- **Backend**: Python FastAPI with RESTful API
+- **Backend**: Python FastAPI with clean architecture (repository pattern, dependency injection)
-- **Database**: MySQL 8.0 for persistent data storage
+- **Database**: MySQL 8.0 for persistent data storage with connection pooling
 - **Testing**: Comprehensive test suite with property-based testing (Hypothesis & fast-check)
+- **Code Quality**: Pre-commit hooks with Black, isort, flake8, Bandit, Prettier, ESLint
+- **CI/CD**: GitHub Actions pipeline with sequential quality gates
 - **Orchestration**: Docker Compose for local development
 - **Hot Reload**: Live updates during development for both frontend and backend